nasa/cumulus/docs/operator-docs/naming-executions.md

 property is set using the value configured in the workflow's `meta.executionNamePrefix`.

-**Example**
+### Setting executionNamePrefix config for QueueGranules using rule.meta

 If you wanted to use a prefix of "my-prefix", you would create a rule with a `meta` property similar to this:

 ```json
 {